bertofurth/Seagate-Central-Samba/README.md

 system performance.
 This is thanks to the Seagate Central having sufficent swap space to cater for any temporary excessive memry usage.

 ### Motivation for this project
 My work supplied laptop currently runs Windows 10.
 After one particular IT department mandated system update I was no longer able to connect to my Seagate Central NAS via the normal Windows Explorer file management tool.
+This was because SMBv1.0 client capability was turned off by the update.

-My work IT department administratively disabled the ability to configure the above mentioned workaround allowing Windows 10 to use SMBv1.0.
-This was presumably done for valid security reasons, however I imagine that a significant portion of Windows users suffered the same kind of inconvinience that I did.
+My work IT department administratively disabled the ability to re-enable SMBv1.0.
+This was presumably done for valid security reasons, however it meant that I had no easy way of accessing the Seagate Central file server.

-I was still able to temporarily perform file transfers via FTP, which the Seagate Central supports, however this was less convinient than I was used to.
+I was still able to temporarily perform file transfers via FTP, which the Seagate Central supports, however this was a less convinient option than I was used to.

 After doing some research I was able to put together this guide to modifying the offending component of the Seagate Central, namely the outdated samba software.
 I